peterwilliams97/repeats/README.md

 * len(valid_strings[m]) m > 1 tends not to increase much.
 It tends to stay < 1000 for m = 2..5 then decrease
 * once len(valid_strings[m]) starts to decrease with increasing m, convergence follows fast

-The python solution spends most of its time searching for substrings in documents (longer strings) so its running time is proportional to the number of bytes searched:
+The python solution spends most of its time searching for substrings in documents  so its running time is proportional to the number of bytes searched:

     typical bad case <= 5 * 1000 * (number of bytes in all documents)
     typical good case <= 3 * 200 * (number of bytes in all documents)

-This gives the follow estimated running times on the typical corpora that I use which have 10 to 100 MByte for the whole corpus.
-String searching is assumed to run at 500 MByte/sec which will be with a factor of 2 of the truth.
+This gives the follow estimated running times on the typical corpora that I use which have sizes of 10 to 100 MByte for the whole corpus.
+String searching is assumed to run at 500 MByte/sec which is within factor of 2 of the actual speed.

     typical bad case (100 MByte) : 5 * 1000 * 10^8 / (5 * 10^8) = 1000 seconds = 17 minutes
     typical good case (100 MByte) : 5 * 200 * 10^8 / (5 * 10^8) = 120 seconds = 2 minutes